reallock/allyourlink/README.md

 # allyourlink
 My first foray into Python programming.
-Just needed a small but simple program to pull all links from a websites.
+Just needed a small but simple program to pull all links from websites.
 Made small as possible for termux.

 To install in termux, you must have git and python3 installed already.